NicSterian/a1-service-expert/CONTEXT.md

 Summary

 - After pnpm install, warnings are expected and safe to ignore for now:
-  - pnpm update available banner ÔøΩ informational only.
+  - pnpm update available banner ó informational only.
-  - eslint@8.57.0 deprecated ÔøΩ dev tooling; does not affect builds/runtime.
+  - eslint@8.57.0 deprecated ó dev tooling; does not affect builds/runtime.
-  - A few deprecated transitive deps (glob/inflight/rimraf etc.) ÔøΩ tied to ESLint.
+  - A few deprecated transitive deps (glob/inflight/rimraf etc.) ó tied to ESLint.

 Impact